-g.
-Notice of Right to Conduct a Review of Financial Capability h.
-Requirement for Full and Complete Disclosure
+G. Notice of Right to Conduct a Review of Financial Capability

-EERE reserves the right to conduct an independent third party review of financial capability for applicants that are selected for negotiation of award (including personal credit information of principal(s) of a small business if there is insufficient information to determine financial capability of the organization).
+DOE reserves the right to conduct an independent third-party review of financial capability for applicants that are selected for negotiation of award (including personal credit information of principal(s) of a small business if there is insufficient information to determine financial capability of the organization).